Live Chat Now

 • Budget analyst: Budget analysts keep companies on track with their financial goals and help manage their budget.
 They may compose and review proposals and suggest revisions that may lead to the reallocation of company funds.

-According to CareerExplorer.com, there are several areas of specialty for auditors.
+There are several areas of specialty for auditors.
 Public auditors work with documents that clients are required by law to disclose or provide to potential investors.
 Forensic auditors combine knowledge of accounting, finance and law with investigative techniques to determine if a financial or business activity is legal.
 Internal auditors check for mismanagement of company funds and identify ways to find and eliminate waste and fraud.
 Investors and government agencies rely on external auditors to draw up unbiased and independent reports.

 CPA and Other Certifications

 Among the certifications that accounting professionals use to enhance their careers and grow their skill sets, the CPA (Certified Public Accountant) is widely recognized and is the highest-level accounting credential you can earn in the United States.
-The CPA exam is conducted by the AICPA (American Institute of CPAs) and licensure is issued by one of the 55 U.S. states or territories, all of which are members of the NASBA (National Association of the State Boards of Accountancy).
+The CPA exam is conducted by the AICPA (American Institute of CPAs) and licensure is issued by one of the 55 U.S. states or territories, all of which are members of the NASBA (National Association of State Boards of Accountancy).

 Many companies require this certification for managerial positions.
 State regulations govern how much education or work experience you’ll need before pursuing a CPA license, as well as the amount of continuing professional education that is required to maintain it.